eBay Image URL Not Accepted? Causes & Fixes for CSV, API, Listings

 • URLs without a file extension

-• Signed or expiring URLs with tokens that rotate
+• Signed or expiring URLs with rotating tokens

 eBay’s robot fetches the URL once, without cookies, without JavaScript, and usually without following complicated redirects.